leezhixuan/CS3245-hw4/README.txt

 docLengthsAndTopTerms, where each entry is in the form of docID : [docLength, [importantTerm1, importantTerm2]].

 During SPIMIInvert(), terms and their docID, termFrequency, termWeight and docVectorLength are being consolidated into temporary dictionary and postings file.
-It is also here that positional indexes asoociated to each term are created.
+It is also here that positional indexes asoociated to each term (from a particular document) are created.

 After all the documents in the corpus have been processed.
 We make a call to binaryMerge() and it is in charge of merging all the existing "dictionary" and "postings" files that have been created into a single "dictionary" and